Here are the music purchases of 2021 quantified in some detail. Check the 2021 cover grid dropdown to just see a grid of the cover images.

 - Jan Linton + Matthew Seligman: King Hong EP – HK – DL – Bandcamp/$10.00

 Wow.
 That’s a lot of dinero but that was down to buying the Fashiøn “Fabrique De-Luxe” ultrabox.
 Also, my wife wanted to scratch an itch that the soul/funk singer Lee Fields was presenting her with.
 And I’m very down with that too.
 I got the latest Rubellan Remasters CD of the ultra-version of the great 2nd Divinyls album.
 With all of the US/OZ tracks and then some!
 Finally, there was some New-Ro action with a Rusty Egan EP from the “Blitzed” documentary and a Visage remix that was only on the LP edition of “Wild Life” extended remixes having now made the leap to DL.
 Finally, I bought the new Jan Linton + Matthew Seligman EP.
 The title track is stunning vocal work of a caliber with later period JAPAN.
+And the new Steven Jones + Logan Sky album was another paradigm shift from this band!
+With Jan Linton on board, they can effortlessly transition from Synthpop to Art Rock!

 - Todd Rundgren + Sparks: Your Fandango – Cleopatra Records – US – DL – iTunes/$0.99